Auterion/embedded-debug-tools/ext/orbetto/metrics/METRICS.md

 - .gcno, which is an advanced source file you get when compiling with the GCC -ftest-coverage option
 - .gcda, which is created when the GCC -fprofile-arcs option is run.

-It should be a simple .gcno file as the flag is already a compile option in PX4.
+It should be simple to get the .gcno file as the flag is already a compile option in PX4.
 Theoretically it should be possible to reverse engineer the .gcda file just from the PC values, (documentation can be found here: https://github.com/gcc-mirror/gcc/blob/master/gcc/gcov-io.h) However, it is unclear how long this will take and how robust it will be.